terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 query][disjoint-timer], which is a WebGL API, currently available in Chrome Canary (which is not built for Linux, so I'm using a new Chromium build)

+* If you have Chrome Canary, you can enable the disjoint timer query by enabling WebGL Draft Extensions at "chrome://flags/#enable-webgl-draft-extensions"

 In order to measure the performance impact of a section of a fragment shader, I will re-compile the shader with a no-op inserted in place of a potentially expensive operation, then profile the new shader.
 The performance gain from the